 So they will be the main character we follow throughout the book but one that doesn’t really match up with the expected convention of “the protagonist/hero”

-However in my Creating characters post I did discuss making your characters believable and including vices and flaws.
+However, in my Creating realistic memorable characters post, I did discuss making your characters believable and including vices and flaws.
 Now just adding a few of these does not make your character an anti-hero.

 The Making of an Anti-hero